 This method allowed a first-time CNC user to successfully design and build a manufacturing plan in CAM and machine on a coupler with limited peer and professional supervision.
 Had these safeguards not been in place, the Renishaw OMP40-2 probe would have likely crashed, costing the center $60 for the stem, $1,300 for a rebuild, and a precious 30-45 minutes of skilled technical work to reinstall a new probe.
 In essence, having a digital twin representing every action the CNC machine takes reduces unpredictability.
 And having community support along the way encourages students to embrace a process that could be easily perceived as intimidating or too complex.

-Spearheading Innovation with a Student-First Mindset
+Spearheading Innovation with a Student-First Mindset at the Bechtel Center

 Centralizing resources in a facility that operates on a first-come, first-served basis and is responsive to student needs is a great way to resource classes, students’ personal growth, entrepreneurship, and a community mindset.
 If Swabey’s journey inspires you to break the barriers of tradition and establish a similar design center, he’s got a few tips to share.